TL-System/plato/docs/development.md

 The Plato framework is designed to be extensible, hopefully making it easy to add new data sources for datasets, models, and custom trainers for models.
 This document discusses the current design of the framework from a software engineering perspective.

 This framework makes extensive use of object oriented subclassing with the help of Python 3's [ABC library](https://docs.python.org/3/library/abc.html).
 It is a good idea to review Python 3's support for base classes with abstract methods before proceeding.
 It also makes sporadic use of Python 3's [Data Classes](https://docs.python.org/3/library/dataclasses.html).
+It also supports defining callback classes, and customizing a trainer by providing it with a list of custom callback classes.

 ## Configuration parameters